bbidulock/xdg-launch/README.md

 ## xdg-launch

-Package xdg-launch-0.7 was released under GPL license 2016-03-26.
+Package xdg-launch-0.8 was released under GPL license 2016-03-29.

 This is a "C"-language program that can be used to launch XDG desktop applications with full startup notification and window manager assistance from the command line.
+The command is able to launch desktop applications, autostart entries and xsession entries.
+It is useful when generating applications root menus for light-weight window managers that do not provide startup notification for applications launched using the keyboard or root menu.
 The source is hosted on [GitHub](https://github.com/bbidulock/xdg-launch).
 What it includes is just the xdg-launch program and manual page, as well as a handfull of wrapper scripts.